Attorney for Denied Workers' Compensation Claims in Riverside

 We Fight Against Claim Denials

-If you’ve already filed a workers’ compensation claim and you accept the denial notice and do nothing further, you will lose your right to pursue your claim.
-While you can call your employer’s insurance company to ask why your claim was denied, it may be risky and further jeopardize your right to collect benefits.
+If you’ve already filed a workers’ compensation claim and you accept the denial notice, you will lose your right to pursue your claim.
+You can call your employer’s insurance company to ask why your claim was denied.
+However, it may be risky and further jeopardize your right to collect benefits.
 Before you do, you may wisely consider involving a skilled, competent workers’ compensation attorney.

-Because your employer’s workers’ compensation carrier’s foremost interest is in not paying your claim, and they won’t if they can get away with it, they will look for reasons to deny it.
+Your employer’s workers’ compensation carrier’s foremost interest is in not paying your claim.
+They won’t pay if they can get away with it, and will look for any reasons to deny it.

-If your claim was denied because of an administrative reason, you may be able to resolve the denial by contacting the insurance company so you can correct the mistake.
+If your claim was denied because of an administrative reason, you may be able to resolve the denial by contacting the insurance company.
 If that fails, you will likely need an attorney to pursue an appeal of your workers’ compensation claim denial.

 When You Filed a Legitimate Workers’ Compensation Claim, and It Was Denied, Skilled California Workers’ Compensation Attorney Brian Freeman Will Appeal Your Right to Win Benefits

 Appealing A Workers’ Compensation Claim Denial is A Complicated Legal Process

 When you receive your disqualification notice, CCR §10840 will be included.
 To appeal a benefits disqualification, you must complete and return the form within 30 days of the date on the notice.